 Sunflowers thrive in fertile soil with a pH range between 6.0 and 7.5.
 Full sunlight and ample space nurture their towering stems and vibrant flowers.
 Sunflowers provide invaluable benefits to neighboring plants by attracting pollinators, enhancing garden aesthetics, and providing seeds for birds and wildlife.
 Belonging to the Asteraceae family, alongside esteemed companions like daisies and asters.

-Planting these plants next to squash have huge negative effects on the development of your plant.
+Planting these plants next to squash has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your squash.
 Because of these negative effects, we don’t recomment growing the plants below next to your squash.

 Cucumber